 Difference between MBR & GPT

-Following are the most significant and notable factors that show differences between Master Boot Record (MBR) and GUID Partition Table (GPT) partitioning styles.
+Following are the most significant and notable factors that show differences between MBR and GPT partitioning styles.

 1. Disk Partition Limitation

 The number of partitions you can create on a hard disk solely depends on the device’s partition style.

 For MBR, you are only allowed to create up to 4 primary partitions.
 However, if you want to have more, by modifying one of the primary partition as an “Extended partition,” you can create an unlimited number of logical drives or partitions inside it.
 This is just a small hack that you can employ to circumvent the limitation of Master Boot Record.
 But keep in mind, logical partitions can’t hold Windows operating system files since they aren’t the Boot partitions (primary.)